zalenix/portaldocs/portal-sdk/templates/design-patterns-page-notifications.md

 - Red band + error icon: Alerts about an existing problem (e.g., "Your website's certificate has expired").

-- Purple band + rocket icon: No problems to report, but we're recommending an additional feature, a separate service, or anything else that the user doesn't have (but might need).
+- Purple band + rocket icon: No problems to report, but we're recommending an additional feature, a separate service, or anything else that the user doesn't have (but might want).
 Also known as "upsell."

 ####The recommendation blades####